junioranheu/nuget-package-Bulk.Sql/README.md

 The first parameter requires a list — commonly resulting from a LINQ query.

 The second parameter allows you to pass whether the application's context or a direct SqlConnection/MySqlConnection data base connection.<br/>
-E.g.: new MySqlConnection(conectionString) or new MySqlConnection(conectionString).
+E.g.: new MySqlConnection(connectionString) or new MySqlConnection(connectionString).

 The third parameter requires the aiming table's name.